 From annotated bibles, to heartfelt letters, to souvenirs from the battlefield.
 The impact of the First World War was felt by families in every part of Scotland and keeping mementoes was an important way of remembering wartime experiences or coping with the loss of a loved one.

 Explore treasured artefacts that have been passed down through generations, providing a personal insight into the lives of those at home and on the front lines.
-A selection of these stories are on display in Next of Kin, an exhibition touring Scotland until May 2017.
+A selection of these stories was on display in Next of Kin, an exhibition which toured across Scotland from 2015–2017.

 With telephone and radio communication still in their infancy, letters and postcards were the main means of communication between individuals on active service and their families at home in Scotland.
 The delivery of letters and parcels from home was irregular.
 Telegrams were quicker but more expensive, and rarely available to those at the Front.